trane-project/trane-music/courses/minor_pentatonic_scale/lesson_E/exercise_3/back.md

-The note in degree number 3 of the E minor pentatonic scale is A.
+The note in degree number 3 of the E Minor Pentatonic scale is A.